nuslumos/nuslumos.github.io/team/liu_yang.md

 #### Working Papers

+1. Optimal Routing Policy for a Mixture of Connected Vehicles and Human-Driven Vehicles With En-route Information, with Yang, Z.
+2. Optimal Design of CAV Platoonable Corridor in Transportation Road Networks, with Zhu, D., Xie, T., and Zou, Bo.
-1. Private and Public Traffic Information Design with Rational Inattentive Travelers, with Yang, Z.
+3. Private and Public Traffic Information Design with Rational Inattentive Travelers, with Yang, Z.
-2. Exploring Senior Mobility Patterns and Activity Change amid COVID-19 Pandemic in the Urban Rail Transit System, with Chen, E.
+4. Exploring Senior Mobility Patterns and Activity Change amid COVID-19 Pandemic in the Urban Rail Transit System, with Chen, E.
-3. Managing mixed traffic with electric and gasoline vehicles using tradable credit scheme, with Zeng, H. and Xie, T.
+5. Managing mixed traffic with electric and gasoline vehicles using tradable credit scheme, with Zeng, H. and Xie, T.
-4. An Optimization Model for Staggered Bottleneck Congestion with Heterogeneous Commuters.
+6. An Optimization Model for Staggered Bottleneck Congestion with Heterogeneous Commuters.
-5. Dynamic Pricing in One-way Car Sharing Networks: A Distributional Fluid Approximation Approach, with Yunan Liu, Shuangchi He, Ling Zhang.
+7. Dynamic Pricing in One-way Car Sharing Networks: A Distributional Fluid Approximation Approach, with Yunan Liu, Shuangchi He, Ling Zhang.
-6. Dynamic User Equilibria on Two-Modes Corridors with Risk-Averse Users, with Liu, P.
+8. Dynamic User Equilibria on Two-Modes Corridors with Risk-Averse Users, with Liu, P.

 #### Dissertation